aws/aws-iot-device-sdk-python-v2/samples/README.md

 Fleet provisioning requires some additional AWS resources be set up first.
 This section documents the steps you need to take to get the sample up and running.
 These steps assume you have the AWS CLI installed and the default user/credentials has sufficient permission to perform all of the listed operations.
-These steps are based on provisioning setup steps that can be found at https://docs.aws.amazon.com/freertos/latest/lib-ref/c-sdk/provisioning/provisioning_tests.html#provisioning_system_tests_setup
+These steps are based on provisioning setup steps that can be found at [Embedded C SDK Setup](https://docs.aws.amazon.com/freertos/latest/lib-ref/c-sdk/provisioning/provisioning_tests.html#provisioning_system_tests_setup)

 First, create the IAM role that will be needed by the fleet provisioning template.
-Replace RoleName with a name of the role you want to create.
+Replace `RoleName` with a name of the role you want to create.
 <pre>
 aws iam create-role \
     --role-name [RoleName] \
     --assume-role-policy-document '{"Version":"2012-10-17","Statement":[{"Action":"sts:AssumeRole","Effect":"Allow","Principal":{"Service":"iot.amazonaws.com"}}]}'
 </pre>
 Next, attach a policy to the role created in the first step.
-Replace RoleName with the name of the role you created previously.
+Replace `RoleName` with the name of the role you created previously.
 <pre>
 aws iam attach-role-policy \
         --role-name [RoleName] \
         --policy-arn arn:aws:iam::aws:policy/service-role/AWSIoTThingsRegistration
 </pre>
 Finally, create the template resource which will be used for provisioning by the demo application.
 This needs to be done only once.
 To create a template, the following AWS CLI command may be used.
-Replace TemplateName with the name of the fleet provisioning template you want to create.
-Replace RoleName with the name of the role you created previously.
-Replace TemplateJSON with the template body as a JSON string (containing escape characters).
-Replace account with your AWS account number.
+Replace `TemplateName` with the name of the fleet provisioning template you want to create.
+Replace `RoleName` with the name of the role you created previously.
+Replace `TemplateJSON` with the template body as a JSON string (containing escape characters).
+Replace `account` with your AWS account number.
 <pre>
 aws iot create-provisioning-template \